APIexec/devops/README.md

     DevOps Project Tool
 [Story about Inspiration](INSPIRATION.md)

+## Apicra
+Apicra is ecosystem for DEVOPS services: Manager for installation, for install any Apicra Solutions, such DevOpsTool, DevopsGUI, Devops Examples, Tutorials, Courses
++ DOT = DevOpsTool

 ## Environment
-The DevOps Tool is not depend platform
+The DevOps Tool is not depending from platform
 What is Your Platform Today, what will be tommorow?

 ![Platform](doc/img/icons8-pallet-100.png)
 + Windows?
 + Linux?